MailTape/MailTape-v1/_posts/2015-01-04-Chill-Bump.md

 ---

 <p id="introduction">
 This morning, check out the selection of the powerful duo [Chill Bump](http://www.chill-bump.com "Chill Bump's website").
-Let's danse and celebrate new year 2015 with a cheerful playlist.</p>
+Let's danse and celebrate the new year of 2015 with a cheerful playlist.</p>

 # Uplifting music

 With their first album _Ego Trip_, Chill Bump has proven that the best is to come.
-Their hip-hop has so much influences and inspirations that you can find in their tracks.
-Each time you listen to a track, you will discover a new sound you didn't heard before, a new punchline you didn't notice before.
+Their hip-hop has so much influences and inspirations that you can identify in their tracks if you pay attention.
+Each time you listen to one of their songs, you will discover a new sound you didn't heard before, a new punchline you didn't notice before.

 # Chill Bump's morning inspiration